Danielle Perry: Miss Perry Presents

 Miss Perry Presents is a live music night that Perry programmes and produces.

 "With radio being so playlisted these days, I felt it important to use my lucky position within the industry to promote and support music I felt really strongly about."

 These nights are held in Birmingham, at various venues.
-From The Hare and Hounds, Kings Heath, to The Institute, she has been honoured to host the likes of Anna Calvi, Savages, Dry The River, Band of Skulls, First Aid Kit, Pulled Apart By Horses, We Are Augustines, Dan Sartain and many more.
+From The Hare and Hounds, Kings Heath, to The Institute, she has been honoured to host the likes of Anna Calvi, Savages, Dry The River, Band of Skulls, First Aid Kit, Pulled Apart By Horses, We Are Augustines, and Dan Sartain.

+Personal life

+Perry lives in Brighton with her husband and daughter.